 Once you know how to make your board roll, it is also important for you to learn how to get off the deck safely.
 A simple technique you can do is to use your shoe’s toe or heel area to create friction instead of pushing, to make the board stop slowly.

 Reading an article on how to propel yourself forward using a longboard is much easier than the experience itself.
 Balance remains an important factor in whether you have mastered the art of pushing, turning, and stopping a longboard.

 I always advise everyone to stay on the safe side.
 Even if you have read this portion, nothing beats actual practice and experience.
 Don’t go overboard until you have enough confidence after multiple sessions of hard work and determination.

 It can be very exciting to start your adventure with a longboard, but it is for the best that you never abandon the consideration that you could get hurt anytime and anywhere.
-Being prepared for such occasions is the smartest thing a board user can do.
+With our guide on how to ride a longboard, being prepared for such occasions is the smartest thing a board user can do.

 Elbow pads, shoulder pads, and knee pads provide excellent cushioning to your bones in case you fall from the board.
 Wearing thick clothes is recommended to save you from scratches when you pass by thorny bushes or fall off.

 When you are actually starting to travel with a board, make sure to put your feet in the center of the deck.
 Many professionals like to do stunts by placing their feet on the edge, but this is not something recommended for casual and beginning users.